 If you want to know more about how we can support your business, give our friendly team a call and you'll get straight through to someone who can help, like Ryan.
 Or, if you're ready to apply, get started by clicking the button below.

 Use retail trends to your advantage

-This is partly due to a huge surge in consumers embracing and supporting their local economy by choosing to shop at local delis and independent businesses during lockdown.
+This is partly due to a huge surge in consumers embracing and supporting their local economy by choosing to shop at local delis and independent businesses during lockdown, which seems to be a continuing trend.
 Including messages and campaigns around shopping local could prove very valuable this Black Friday, especially for smaller businesses.